gvwilson/thirdbit/src/talks/sdgc/index.md

     Steven Levitt & Stephen Dubner: <em><a href="https://isbnsearch.org/isbn/9780061234002">Freakonomics</a></em> (2006)
     <ul>
       <li>"The profit motive is the only valid way to analyze individual behavior"</li>
-      <li>…which is provably wrong, but their writing is engaging…</li>
+      <li>…which is provably wrong, but their writing is engaging</li>
-      <li>…and tech bros are suckers for simple answers to hard questions that fit their preconceived ideas…</li>
+      <li>Guys like Jay are suckers for simple answers to hard questions that fit their preconceived ideas…</li>
-      <li>…especially when they have no idea where those ideas came from</li>
+      <li>…especially when they've never heard the alternatives</li>
     </ul>
   </div>
 </div>